-NOTE: This course is included in the site-wide bundle which unlocks every course in the Academy.
+NOTE: This is a FREE course, courtesy of the Critical Thinker Academy's monthly supporters.
+It's included in the site-wide bundle which unlocks every course in the Academy.

 This is where every course in critical thinking begins, with a discussion of the most basic and foundational concepts necessary for argument analysis.
 What is an argument?
 What is a premise?
 What is a conclusion?
 What is a good argument?
 What is a bad argument?